vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

     ea96a6b919de        vic-production      bridge
     b7e91524f3e2        bridge              bridge

-You have a container providing a web service to expose outside of the vSphere Integrated Containers environment.
+You have a container providing a web service to expose outside of the vSphere Integrated Containers Engine environment.

 Output of `docker network inspect default-external`: